Randwarf/StellarisUnityLore/Kwerdan Lore/Historical Kwerdans/Gerhammon.md

 Proclaiming an ideology - Kal'vah - that combined the previously ancestor-focused Joneel and Greel folk religions with the newly merging martial traditions of the colonialist period, Gerhammon [[Kwerdan Senicide|executed their parents]] for moral weakness and waged war against their neighbours.

-While Gerhammon would never live to see United Kingdom at its peak they oversaw the creation of a regime that would last a
+While Gerhammon would never live to see United Kingdom at its peak they oversaw the creation of a regime that would span the planet.

+They were executed by one of their progeny, who was in turn executed by one of their siblings.